minprog/programming-v/30 Problem Sets/011 Problem Set 10/10 Problem Set 10.md

 and comment it out.
 This line has been making the randomization consistant, which is nice for debugging but doesn’t enable us to produce truly randomized results.
-Next, graph the full dataset, and include in your writeup (**ps10writeup.pdf**) your graph, along with a short sentence describing what the results mean.
-Note any trends or surprising features of the graph.
-(This need not be a long response).
+Next, graph the full dataset, save it as *ps10_graph1.png* and add a short description of the results to *ps10_ans.txt*.
+(1.1)

 You will likely observe that the two sets (training and holdout) change error in the same direction, but at different rates.
 Why do you think that is?
+(1.2)

 ## Problem #2: k-means and you